Trust Protector in Florida

 Required for every trustYesNo

-The division of authority between trustee and protector creates a system of checks and balances.
+The division of authority between trustee and protector creates a separation of functions.
 The trustee cannot act unilaterally in areas where the protector holds directive or veto power, and the protector cannot manage trust assets without the trustee’s operational role.
-For asset protection trusts under Florida law, this separation of functions makes it more difficult for a creditor to argue that any single person controls the trust.
+For asset protection trusts under Florida law, this separation makes it more difficult for a creditor to argue that any single person controls the trust.